joebew42/ex_chat/README.md

 ### TODO

+- The module `ChatRooms` should be reorganized like the `UserSessions`
+- Enhancement: Think if it could be useful to use `Mox` instead of `Mock`
 - As a `UserSession` I can join a chatroom
 - As a `UserSession` I can send messages to a chatroom
 - Think about to rename or remove `UserSessions.send` (it could be renamed in `UserSessions.notify` ???)